jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 rpki1_roa/AAAA/BBBB

-AAAA is a string representing the "digestAlgorithm" property, and BBBB a string representing the "digest" property, as described in (#common_data_members).
+AAAA is a string representing the "digestAlgorithm" property, and BBBB is a string representing the "digest" property, as described in (#common_data_members).
 The following URL would be used to find information for a ROA matching the "7f83b1657ff1fc53b92dc18148a1d65dfc2d4b1fa3d677284addd200126d9069" SHA-256 digest:

 ```